wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.11

 <p class=fip id=p11>
-11.&emsp;The ego has built a shabby and unsheltering home for you, because it cannot build otherwise.
+11. The ego has built a shabby and unsheltering home for you, because it cannot build otherwise.
 <sup>2</sup>Do not try to make this impoverished house stand.
 <sup>3</sup>Its weakness is your strength.
 <sup>4</sup>Only God could make a home that is worthy of His creations, who have chosen to leave it empty by their own dispossession.